vrinek/flog/README.txt

 Flog reports the most tortured code in an easy to read pain report.
 The higher the score, the more pain the code is in.

+== DIFFERENCES:

+The only differences present in this version of flog are
+visual:
+* Added colors to the output for better readability

 == FEATURES/PROBLEMS:

 * Easy to read reporting of complexity/pain.